Fexofenadine is an antihistamine medicine that helps with the symptoms of allergies.

 - Fexofenadine is classed as a non-drowsy antihistamine, but some people still find it makes them feel quite sleepy.

-- Common side effects include headache, feeling sleepy, dry mouth, feeling sick and dizziness.
+- Common side effects include headache, feeling sleepy, dry mouth, feeling sick (nausea) and dizziness.

 - Don't drink grapefruit juice, apple juice or orange juice while you're taking fexofenadine.
 It might make you more likely to get side effects.